deeplearning4j/deeplearning4j/deeplearningforbeginners.md

 Most of what we know about deep learning is contained in academic papers.

 We've linked to a number of them [here](../deeplearningpapers.html).

+While individual courses have limits to what they can teach, the Internet does not.
+Most questions you have can be answered by Googling and searching sites like [Stackoverflow](http://stackoverflow.com) and [Math Stackexchange](https://math.stackexchange.com/).